 Admission: 550 yen (adults), 280 yen (children)

 Information: This is another amazing castle in Japan that is worth the visit.
 Like many castles it is surrounded by a pond, but this one is filled with lotus.
-Not only this castle is great for sightseeing, but you can also have a ninja or samurai experience by putting on some of the outfits available for free for adults and children.
+Not only this castle is great for sightseeing, but you can also have a ninja or samurai experience by putting on some outfits available for free for adults and children.

 More information at the Shimabara Castle Official Website.